fragglet/htic4doom/README.md

 * `ANIMATED` and `SWITCHES` lump, so that Heretic's switches and animated textures will animate as intended in Boom-compatible source ports.

-* Dehacked patch that maps all Heretic thing types into equivalent thing types found in Doom.

 ### Limitations